daz-codes/helium/README.md

 </button>
 ```

+It's really simple to use - just sprinkle the magic @attributes into your HTML and watch it come alive!

 [See more examples here](https://codepen.io/daz4126/pen/YPwwdBK)

 To use, just import from the CDN then call the `helium` funtion (no install or build step required!):